farm/corda-docs/content/en/docs/apps/payments/payments-core-cordapp.md

 ### `NotifyCounterpartyFlow`

-This flows sends a completed payment id to the counter party.
+This flows sends a completed payment ID to the counter party.

 #### Parameters